DouglasNeuroInformatics/Douglas_User_Documentation/docs/using_the_system/security.md

 User accounts are password protected with minimum complexity requirements based on entropy measurements of passwords.
 Passwords are regularly audited for weaknesses against compromised password wordlists.
 User accounts on creation are set to expire on timeframes appropriate with the student or employment position of the users.
+Accounts are regularly audited for inactivity and disabled when idle.

-Authentication is achieved via centralized NIS services with restricted access based on IP and user level.
+Authentication is achieved via centralized Network Information Service (NIS).
+NIS security is similarly managed via IP limits that restrict access to authorized DNP workstations.